nathangendler/Nanobody_Diffusion/README.md

 # Nanobody Diffusion: Amino Acid Sequence Generation using Diffusion Models

-## A research project for nanobody amino acid sequence generation with diffusion models in Python using Pytorch

 This project demonstrates how to use diffusion models for generating nanobody (single-domain antibody) amino acid sequences.
 It is designed as a research resource, providing a full pipeline from data preparation to model training, prediction, and visualization.
 Key features in this project include:

 - Preparing and processing amino acid sequence data for machine learning